Angus-Paillaugue/.dotfiles/README.md

 #### General
-#play-pause-button tp-yt-iron-iconInstall the Nord theme by following the tutorial : [https://github.com/nordtheme/gnome-terminal](https://github.com/nordtheme/gnome-terminal)
+Install the Nord theme by following the tutorial : [https://github.com/nordtheme/gnome-terminal](https://github.com/nordtheme/gnome-terminal)
 Unchecked the "Show menubar by default in new terminals" in the terminal settings under general.

 #### Shortcuts